langdon/summit-2015-lab-15812/labs/chapter4.md

 Generally speaking, this is the content you can copy and paste between pods, aside from the names and labels.

 Now, let's add the custom information regarding this particular container.
 To start, we will add the most basic information.
-Please be sure to replace "YOUR_LAB_DEV_MACHINE" with the name of your machine.
+Please be sure to replace "192.168.135.2" with the name of your machine.
 Replace the ```containers:```

 ```
   containers:
   - capabilities: {}
     env:
-    image: YOUR_LAB_DEV_MACHINE:5000/mariadb
+    image: 192.168.135.2:5000/mariadb
     name: mariadb
     ports:
     - containerPort: 3306